qntm/t-a-i/README.md

 Note that for times prior to the beginning of 1972, TAI milliseconds and Unix milliseconds were not the same length.

-### tai.oneToMany
+### ONE_TO_MANY

-These conversions treat the relationship between Unix and TAI as one-to-many.
-An instant in Unix time may correspond to 0, 1 or 2 instants in TAI.
+This constant indicates that the converter should treat the relationship between Unix and TAI as one-to-many.
 During an inserted leap second, Unix time **overruns, instantaneously backtracks, and repeats itself**.
+An instant in Unix time may therefore correspond to 0, 1 or 2 instants in TAI.
+As a result, the returned value from a Unix to TAI conversion is an array with 0, 1 or 2 entries.

+### ONE_TO_ONE

+This constant indicates that the converter should treat the relationship between Unix and TAI as one-to-one.
+During an inserted leap second, Unix time **stalls for one second**.
+An instant in Unix time corresponds to 1 instant in TAI.

+### Converter(ONE_TO_MANY | ONE_TO_ONE): converter

+Returns a TAI/Unix converter object whose conversions obey the specified model.

-#### tai.oneToMany.unixToAtomicPicos(unix: number): BigInt\[\]
+### Converter(ONE_TO_MANY).unixToAtomicPicos(unix: number): BigInt\[\]

 Convert a number of Unix milliseconds to an array of possible TAI picosecond counts.
 Ordinarily, this array will have a single entry.
 If the Unix time falls during an inserted leap second, the array will have two entries.
 If the Unix time falls during a removed leap second, or prior to the beginning of TAI, the array will be empty.